 Photo by William Coleman, ca. 1980

-Leigh (on vocals, guitar, & percussion), along with Bobby Perfect (lead guitar & vocals), Aaron Comins (keys), David Gerstein (bass), and Lyall Croft (drums), formed a band called Blue Rhythm Sandwich.
+Leigh (on vocals & percussion), along with Bobby Perfect (lead guitar & vocals), Aaron Comins (keys), David Gerstein (bass), and Lyall Croft (drums) formed a band in 2012 called BLUE RHYTHM SANDWICH.

 The band has alreay uploaded a few videos of performances at NYC's Desmond's Tavern, and elsewhere in the tri-state area.
-A video of Bob singing "This train Don't Stop Here Anymore" is on YouTube, as is a mini-medley of the band performing "Venus" and "For Your Love."
+A video of Bob singing "That Train Don't Stop Here Anymore" is on YouTube, as is a mini-medley of the band performing "Venus" and "For Your Love."

 Blue Rhythm Sandwich has been in the studio, recording some tracks, and a few of those tracks have already been uploaded to the SoundCloud.
 Search "Blue Rhythm Sandwich" for tracks that Leigh sings ("Fallin' " and "Jump, Jive, and Wail"), songs that Bob sings ("Flat Foot Sam" and "Just a Little Bit"), and the blues instrumental, "Chicken Shack."
 To read more about Blue Rhythm Sandwich, go to their website: www.songcrew.com/brs

 Leigh co-produced the "SongCrew presents BABES ON BOARD" a female-fronted band extravaganza, held in April 2015, at Desmond's Tavern, NYC.
 The next Babes On Board event in March 2017 feature her own band, Blue Rhythm Sandwich, along with their friends Someone You Can X-Ray (from CT).
 The next event is being planned for 2018, and will feature female singer-songwriters!

 Leigh's duo with Bobby Perfect, called "BlueBird," has just finished a CD entitled "BlueBird At My Window."
 We'll keep you posted when they have a CD release party!